Café qui sèche au soleil

 Once harvested, coffee cherries must be dried to extract the bean, and the method used has a strong impact on the coffee's flavor profile.

-Drying is a process that allows for controlled fermentation to soften the cherry parchment to more easily extract the beans.
+Drying is a process that allows controlled fermentation to soften the cherry parchment to more easily extract the beans.

 There are 3 main processes: